ehynds/jquery-notify/README.markdown

 ## Features

 - No images, all CSS
-- Roughly 100 lines of code
+- Lightweight.
+Barely 2.5kb in size
 - Built on top of the jQuery UI widget factory
 - Templating system: include whatever you want inside notifications (images, links, etc.)
 - beforeopen, open, close, and click events